 Dear Friends, Partners, Teaching Artists, Colleagues and Supporters,

-Elders Share the Arts will be drawing to a close our fruitful 40-year history on June 30, 2018.
+Elders Share the Arts will be drawing to a close our fruitful 40-year history as of June 30, 2018.
 We are passing on our exemplary programs to well established organizations in the field.
 This decision reflects the growth of the field and our understanding that the work continues with like-minded professional organizations.

 We are proud that we have pioneered the field of Creative Aging and have brought the value of the arts to the well-being and health of thousands of New York City older people, and many more throughout the United States and countries worldwide.